Kerwin Mathews: Retirement and death

 Mathews retired from acting in 1978 and moved to San Francisco, where he ran a clothing and antiques shop.
 Mathews died in his sleep in San Francisco on July 5, 2007, at age 81.

-He was survived by his partner of 46 years, Tom Nicoll, a British display manager at Harvey Nichols, the British luxury department store.
+He was survived by his partner of 46 years, Tom Nicoll (1929-2024), a British display manager at Harvey Nichols, the British luxury department store.
+Nicholl, under the pseudonym 'Scott of London', was also a physique photographer and body builder.
 The two met in 1961.

 Legacy

 The city of Janesville renamed a one-block street adjacent to the former Janesville High School as Kerwin Mathews Court.
 The renovated building houses the Janesville Performing Arts Center.